Alexander Bain (inventor): Career

-Electric clocks and railway telegraphs
+Electric clocks and Railway Telegraphs

 In 1840, desperate for money to develop his inventions, Bain mentioned his financial problems to the editor of the Mechanics Magazine, who introduced him to Sir Charles Wheatstone.
-Bain demonstrated his models to Wheatstone, who, when asked for his opinion, said he shouldn't bother developing those ideas any further as there was no future in them.
+Bain demonstrated his models to Wheatstone, who, when asked for his opinion, said "Oh, I shouldn't bother to develop these things any further!
+There's no future in them."
 Three months later Wheatstone demonstrated an electric clock to the Royal Society, claiming it was his own invention.
-However, Bain had already applied for a patent for it in October 1840 and received patent No. 8783 as the first electric clock invented and patented.
+However, Bain had already applied for a patent for it.
 Wheatstone tried to block Bain's patents, but failed.
-When Wheatstone organized an Act of Parliament to set up the Electric Telegraph Company, the House of Lords summoned Bain to give evidence, and eventually compelled the company to pay Bain £10,000 and give him a job as manager, causing Wheatstone to resign.
+When Wheatstone organised an Act of Parliament to set up the Electric Telegraph Company, the House of Lords summoned Bain to give evidence, and eventually compelled the company to pay Bain £10,000 and give him a job as manager, causing Wheatstone to resign.

-Bain's next invention was for Telegraphic Clocks.
-They were developed and constructed between 1837 and 1840.
-They were put into practical application in 1840 and a patent applied for.
-The patent received was dated 11 January 1841, and was in the names of John Barwise, chronometer maker, and Alexander Bain, mechanic.
-It describes his master electric clock which uses a pendulum kept moving by electromagnetic impulses that were also sent to other Telegraphic Clocks in a system of electric clocks located at various points around the world.
-The master clock could be located at the Smithsonian Institution in Washington D.C. or at the Royal Greenwich Observatory in London, England.
-The master clock with these impulses would cause all the clocks in the system to beat synchronously together as if one clock.